Data Driven Drift Correction For Complex Optical Systems: Drift Correction for HXRSND operation

 \subsection{Drift Correction with Constraints}

 In many real world scenarios, the process of optimization is not solely concerned with minimizing the objective function, but to also satisfy inequality constraints on additional outputs, thus defining feasible regions of the solution space.
-Constrained Bayesian Optimization extends traditional Bayesian Optimization to handle optimization problems with constraints.
-In the process of Drift Correction of the HXRSND, while minimizing the Beam Position Error, we are obligated to maintain the system throughput (i.e. beam intensity) at a high value.
-To this end, we carry out Constrained Time Varying Bayesian Optimization experiments, where we minimize the Beam Position Error as the objective, while retaining the Beam Intensity at $90\%$ of its initial set value.
+Constrained Bayesian Optimization extends standard Bayesian Optimization approaches to handle constraint functions, whose form may be unknown, by modeling both the objective and each constraint with separate Gaussian processes.
+The approach modifies standard acquisition functions to incorporate the probability of constraint satisfaction, using multiplicative terms such as $P(feasible|x)$, enabling the algorithm to balance exploration of feasible regions with exploitation for objective improvement.
+In the process of Drift Correction of the HXRSND, while minimizing the Beam Position Error, we are obligated to maintain the system throughput (i.e. Beam Intensity) at a high value.
+To this end, we carry out Constrained Time Varying Bayesian Optimization experiments, where we minimize the Beam Position Error as the objective, while treating the Beam Intensity value as an inequality constraint, where we maintain the Beam Intensity at $95\%$ of its initial set value.
 The set up for these experiments is identical to the Linear Drift case, but with the addition of the constraint upon the Beam Intensity.

-The results for the experiment are outlined in Figure \ref{fig:fig4}.
-As we can see in \ref{fig:fig4} (c), the Beam Intensity is maintained above its threshold during a representative numerical experiment.
-Additionally, over $10$ different numerical experiments, we observe that almost $80\%$ of the samples generated by TVBO maintain the value of the objective function under $1~\mu m$.